Deschutes River near Benham Falls Oregon

 Backup water

-ODFW Central Zone exceptions for the Lower Deschutes are reach-specific.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+ODFW Central Zone exceptions for the Lower Deschutes are section-by-section.
 Confirm the current rule set before fishing, especially around floating-device restrictions, steelhead, salmon, and seasonal closures.

 Central lower-river base with road, boat, and day-use planning.